dedis/cothority/external/java/src/main/java/ch/epfl/dedis/lib/README.md

 implementations.
 They will probably migrate sooner or later to github.com/dedis/cothority.

+## Crypto

+Getting the warm cozy feeling of having the power to add, subtract, scalar multiply and do other fancy things with points and scalars.

 ## ServerIdentity

 The node-definition for a node in a cothority.
 It contains the IP-address